bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 				##CONTENT
 				#% endif:

-The best way to manage data is to actually use both methods above so that when sample data is triggered for import by mistake, the conditional logic will ensure the data is not imported anyway
+The best way to manage data is to use both methods above so that when sample data is triggered for import by mistake, the conditional logic will ensure the data is not imported anyway

 ### Performance Considerations
-Performance is  a critical part of the majority of ecommerce solutions.
-The below are some of the suggested things to implement to improve performance
+Performance is  a critical part of the majority of e-commerce solutions.
+Below are some of the suggested things to implement to improve performance

 #### Clustering
 Clustering enables for load balancing and high availability.
 For all solutions that cater for a fairly large number of end users, this must be implemented